alebogi/Algorithms-and-data-structures-projects/README.md

 Projects info and comments of code are in Serbian.

 ### Built with
--First project: Pascal
+- First project: Pascal
--Others: C
+- Others: C

 #### Authors
 Aleksandra Bogicevic - @alebogi